Modeling the thermodynamics of the FeTi hydrogenation under para-equilibrium: an ab-initio and experimental study: Thermodynamic modeling

-To account for the paraequilibrium, we merged Fe and Ti into a hypothetical element 'FT' and set up the utilized models accordingly.
-The section FeTi-H of the ternary system correlates to the pseudo-binary metal-hydrogen system FT-H. This description permits the evaluation of hydride parameters under paraequilibrium since it avoids including the more stable binary phases that compose the complete equilibrium.
-I.e., instead of predicting the decomposition of the hydrides into Fe$_{2}$Ti + TiH$_{2}$ or TiH$_{2}$ + Fe, the equilibrium calculation describes the metastability of the ternary hydrides with the gas.
+To account for the para-equilibrium, we merged Fe and Ti into a hypothetical element 'FT' and set up the utilized models accordingly.
+The section FeTi-H of the ternary system correlates to the pseudo-binary metal-hydrogen system FT-H. This description permits the evaluation of hydride parameters under para-equilibrium since it avoids including the more stable binary phases that compose the complete equilibrium.
+I.e., instead of predicting the decomposition of the hydrides into Fe$_{2}$Ti + TiH$_{2}$, the equilibrium calculation describes the metastability of the ternary hydrides with the gas.